AER-RC/CLBLM/README.md

 in the `CLBLM` directory.

-The current release is CLBLM v1, and it is recommended that this be the version that users clone and checkout (rather than the `master` branch).
+The current release is CLBLM v1.2, and it is recommended that this be the version that users clone and checkout (rather than the `master` branch).
 To do this, one needs to simply checkout the `v1.2` tag:

 ```
 git checkout tags/v1.2
 ```

-Instead of cloning, users can also download a CLBLM [tarball](https://github.com/AER-RC/CLBLM/archive/v1.2.zip) and unpack it:
+Instead of cloning, users can also download a CLBLM [tarball](https://github.com/AER-RC/CLBLM/archive/v1.zip) and unpack it:

 ```
-tar xvf clblm_v1.2.tar.gz
+tar xvf clblm_v1.tar.gz
 ```

 # General LNFL/CLBLM File Information <a name="general"></a>

 ## Platforms on which CLBLM can be run <a name="platforms"></a>

 It is recommended that LNFL and CLBLM be compiled in Fortran 90.
-LBLRTM has previously been run on Centos platforms.
+CLBLM has previously been run on Centos platforms.

 ## Issues relating to unformatted files on UNIX and LINUX systems <a name="unformatted"></a>